Claire Dean

 In recent years Rainbow Mountain has become a super popular destination in Peru and needless to say one of the most popular day trips from Cusco.
 While it used to be something of a hidden destination, today thanks to social media and Instagram, Rainbow Mountain has become a bucket list destination.
 In 2015 an ice melt revealed the mountain’s multi-colored stripes, which gives the place its name.
 Hiking Rainbow Mountain will take you deep into the Andes to the place also known as Vinicunca.

-Book your day trip to Rainbow Mountain, with Valencia travel here.
+Book your day trip to Rainbow Mountain, with Valencia Travel here.

 Lake Humantay